-completely towards providing services to the CB APF.
+With the launch of the new Retirement Services strategy and the establishment of the CB APF, Achmea has taken the strategic decision to stop offering new pension insurance products and to focus its pension strategy completely towards providing services to the CB APF.
 With its Retirement Services solutions Achmea keeps a competitive offer to the pension market.
 It has created a closed-book pension which it integrated with the existing closed-book Life.
 The closed book organisation focuses on further cost management and on optimising free cash flows while maintaining the current high customer satisfaction scores.
 When it comes to new business, Achmea is focusing exclusively on term life insurance policies (the ORV) and on immediately effective annuities and pensions.
 These insurance solutions are part of Achmea's proposition for retirement services.
-For the year ended 31 December 2023, gross written premiums from Achmea's Pension & Life activities represent 4% of total GWP.
+For the year ended 31 December 2024, gross written premiums from Achmea's Pension & Life activities represent 3% of total GWP.
+On 28 November 2024, Achmea, Lifetri and Sixth Street have reached an agreement on a strategic partnership in the field of pension and life insurance in order to seize growth opportunities in the pension buy-out market.
+See also "DESCRIPTION OF THE ISSUER - Recent Developments".